simonjwright/ASIS/doc/html/gnatcheck_rm/_sources/gnatcheck_rm/general_gnatcheck_switches.txt

 specified (either directly or by means of ``-files`` option), and no ``-U`` is specified, then the set of processed sources is all the immediate units of the argument project.

+If the argument project file is defines aggregate project, and it aggregates more than one (non-aggregate) project, gnatcheck runs separately for each (non-aggregate) project being aggregated by the argument project, and a separate report file is created for each of these runs.
+Also such a run creates an umbrella report file that lists all the (non-aggregate) projects that are processed separately and for each of these projects contains the reference for the corresponding report file.

+If the argument project file defines an aggregate project but it aggregates only one (non-aggregate) project, the gnatcheck behavior is the same as for the case of non-aggregate argument project file.